rydmike/flex_color_scheme/README.md

 You can now start using **FlexColorScheme** based color schemes and theming in your application.
 A quick way to do so, is to try one of the **40** built-in color schemes.
 They have enum values that you can use to select which one to use as the theme of your application.

 The package **default example** offers a heavily commented code guide on how to use almost every property in FlexColorScheme.
-The [examples](/examples) chapter shows you how to try it, as well as the five [tutorial](/tutorial) examples.
+The [**Examples**](https://docs.flexcolorscheme.com/examples) chapter shows you how to try it.
+In the [**Tutorial**](https://docs.flexcolorscheme.com/tutorial1) you can learn more via five additional examples of increasing complexity.

 ## FlexColorScheme Counter App

 Let's first setup FlexColorScheme in the default Flutter counter app.
 Create a new Flutter project, giving you the default counter app.
 Add the FlexColorScheme import, after that we change one line of code, and add two lines to enable it in the default counter app.

 Here we use the **Oh Mandy red** color scheme, it is represented by `enum` value `FlexScheme.mandyRed`.
 Set the `MaterialApp.themeMode` to `ThemeMode.system` so that the device can control if the app uses its light or dark theme mode.
-You can then toggle theme mode by changing theme mode on the used device.
+You can then toggle the theme mode by changing mode on the used device.

 Assign `FlexThemeData.light` to the app's `theme` property, which is the application's light theme definition property, and `FlexThemeData.dark` to `darkTheme`.